 California has a law that better protects those attacked by animals.
 You don’t have to prove that the animal was a known threat or had a history of aggression.
 You only have to prove that the animal attacked you and that it caused significant injuries.

 Can the dog’s owner try to deny you compensation?

-Someone facing a big claim against the homeowner’s insurance policy or a civil lawsuit might try to defend against your claim.
-They might try to convince the courts that their animal wasn’t the one that bit you or that you were at their property.
-On the other hand, they might try to claim that their animal did bite you but it was your fault.
+Someone facing a big claim against their homeowner’s insurance policy or a civil lawsuit might try to defend themselves against your claim.
+They might try to convince the courts that their animal wasn’t the one that bit you or that you weren’t at their property.
+On the other hand, they may admit that their animal did bite you but argue it was your fault.

-The only affirmative defenses available to the dog’s owner would be a claim that you had trespassed on their property or otherwise broken the law prior to the attack.
-They could also potentially defend the dog’s behavior and limit their own liability if they can prove that you taunted or hurt the dog prior to the beginning of the attack.
+The only affirmative defenses available to the dog’s owner would be a claim that you had trespassed on their property or otherwise broken the law at the time of the attack.
+They could also potentially defend the dog’s behavior and limit their own liability if they can prove that you taunted or hurt the dog prior to the attack.

-Reviewing the circumstances that led to your injury can help you hold an animal’s owner accountable when it hurts you or someone you love.
+Reviewing the circumstances that led to your injury can help you hold an animal’s owner accountable when it has hurt you or someone you love.